jalongx/imprint_iso_kde/README.md

 - Building must be done as root (required by mkarchiso)
 - The build process may take several minutes depending on hardware
 - The ISO includes the latest version of Imprint available at build time

 ---

-## Prebuilt ISOs

-If you prefer not to build the ISO yourself, prebuilt images may be available to project supporters as a convenience perk.

-The source code and build scripts will always remain free and open.
-Providing prebuilt ISOs simply helps support ongoing development and hardware testing.

----

-## Supporting the Project

-Imprint and the rescue ISO are developed and maintained by a retired senior on a fixed income.
-If this project helps you, or if you’d like to support continued development toward Imprint 1.0, consider becoming a sponsor.

-Your support helps fund:

-- ongoing maintenance
-- hardware compatibility testing
-- ISO improvements
-- future roadmap features

-Thank you for helping keep Imprint sustainable.

----